Explaining Grokking and Information Bottleneck through Neural Collapse Emergence: Emergent behavior in late-phase training

 In this section, we examine two intriguing phenomena that arise in the late-phase training and remain active topics of research: grokking and IB dynamics.
 Through separate analysis in the following subsections, we demonstrate that the population within-class variance in the representation space plays a critical role and constitutes a unifying factor.
 To this end, in the following, let $g: \R^d \to \R^{d_{\mathrm{rep}}}$ denote the feature extractor, which may take various model architectures,$\mW \in \R^{K \times d_{\mathrm{rep}}}$ the last layer classifier, and $f: \R^d \to \R^K$ with $f(\vx) = \mW g(\vx)$ the full model.
 We use $f(\vx)_i$ to denote the $i$-th component of the prediction vector $f(\vx)$.

-We now introduce the population within-class variance, which will play a central role in this section. \begin{definition}[Population within-class variance] To evaluate variance in a scale-invariant manner, we consider the expected within-class variance of the rescaled feature extractor, defined as
+We now introduce the population within-class variance, which will play a central role in this section.
+We remark that this metric is not introduced as an ad-hoc measure; rather, it naturally arises from our analysis of the second-phase dynamics presented below.
+In particular, the scale-invariant formulation in \cref{def:population_within_class_variance} ensures that this quantity reflects genuine geometric concentration, disentangled from changes in output scale.
+This motivates the following definition. \begin{definition}[Population within-class variance] To evaluate variance in a scale-invariant manner, we consider the expected within-class variance of the rescaled feature extractor, defined as

 \end{definition} This quantity, as well as its expectation over the label distribution $p_Y$, serves as a key component in the results of this section.
 The results established here using the population within-class variance then motivate the subsequent analysis of neural collapse, which characterizes the reduction of empirical within-class variance in the training data.